-TEST Minimum Score - Admission TEST Minimum Score - Admission TOEFL 237 (Computer-based) - 90 (iBT) and no lower than Test of English as a Foreign Language 20 in each band IELTS International English Language Testing System 6.5 overall and no lower than 6.0 in each band MELAB Michigan English Language Assessment Battery 81 CAEL Canadian Academic English Assessment 70
+TEST Minimum Score - Admission TEST Minimum Score - Admission TOEFL 237 (Computer-based) - 90 (iBT) and no lower Test of English as a Foreign Language than 20 in each band IELTS 6.
+F. avarall and no lower than 6.0 in each hand International English Language Testing System 6.5 overall and no lower than 6.0 in each band MELAB 01 Michigan English Language Assessment Battery 81 CAEL 70 Canadian Academic English Assessment 70